Chasing the Past

 She directed them to stay within the woods, which belonged to Artemis.
 Elissa reassured them that their patron goddess would protect them on their journey home.
 Artemis as the Goddess of the Moon and Hunt provided safe haven to her warriors, regardless of their location.

-Assured that her Amazons were safely on their home, Elissa turned her attention back to the matter at hand.
+Assured her Amazons were safely on their home, Elissa turned her attention back to the matter at hand.
 She moved through the town until she found exactly what she was looking for - the slave auctioneer.
 She slipped into the house and made her way to the master's bedroom.

 Selicious woke when he felt the cold edge of a blade pressed into his neck.
 He fought the need to swallow.